bualuk/cisc187-assignments/lab28-critters/README.md

 Feel free to substitute you own cmake Generator.
 Typing `cmake -G` will show you a list of generators for your cmake.

-There is 1 cmake configuration option: `WITH_SOLUTIONS` It defaults to **ON**.
-If set to OFF, it will exclude the sample critter solutions.

-  cmake -DWITH_SOLUTIONS=OFF ..

-This will make a library without any sample critters.
-Useful for a tournament containing only student authored critters.

-If using the default Unix Makefile generator, the output is:

-- src/libcritters-game.a

-  A library suitable for distributing to students, either with or without solutions

-- src/critters

-  The main critters binary with solutions, but no student critters

-- student-sandbox/critters-sandbox

-  A critters binary linked to libcritters, with a simple way for students to add their code and to practice against sample solutions

-## Building documentation

-The documentation can be generated using doxygen.
-Run `doxygen` to regenerate the docs.
-Output will be written to 'html'.
-Open ./html/index.html to browse the docs.
-This README will be included as the default page.